railsuser2014/openobject-doc-book-en/source/book/3/3_8/journals.rst

 Before creating a new view for a journal check that there's nothing similar already defined for another journal.
 You should only create a new view for new types of journal.

-.. tip::   **Note**  *Customizing views*
+.. note:: Customizing views

 	You'll often have to edit a journal view.
 	For example, for a journal in a foreign currency you add a field for the currency and this currency must be in the journal view.

 	Conversely, to simplify data entry the journal view for the bank is quite different from one of the invoicing journals.